nakyeyunekaren-hardwareengineer/usb-c-sd-card-reader-pcb/README.md

 ## Challenges Faced

-One practical issue I encountered was with the **orientation of the microSD card connector**.
-I misplaced the insertion direction, which made inserting the card difficult and inconvenient during testing.
+One practical issue encountered was with the **orientation of the microSD card connector**.
+The insertion direction was misplaced, which made inserting the card difficult and inconvenient during testing.

 Although the board was made to work, this was an important design lesson:
 - connector orientation matters just as much as electrical correctness
 - usability should be considered during PCB design, not only circuit functionality
 - physical interaction with the product is part of good hardware design

-This is something I would improve in the next revision.
+Also, a better chip than the GL823K should have been selected.
+The data sheet was scanty and there was a serious lack of application notes.
+As a result, a 3.3V source was not added to the board because it was assumened that no LDO was needed to change 5V to 3.3V.
+External injection of 3.3V was done to make the board work.

 ## Final Result